perzeuss/dify-discord-starter/README.md

 There are three ways to trigger the bot:
 - application command: The bot will handle the `/chat` command if the application commands have been installed to the server and the user has permissions to use them.
 - mention: The bot will reply if it is mentioned in a message.
 - keywords: The bot will reply if a new message on a text channel contains a one of the configured keywords.
 The keywords are defined in the `TRIGGER_KEYWORDS` environment variable.
-This will only work if the bot has permissions to read message contents which has to be enabled with the `MESSAGE_CONTENT_ALLOWED` environment variable.
+This will only work if the bot has permission to read message contents, which must be enabled in the Discord Developer Console, and the `MESSAGE_CONTENT_ALLOWED` environment variable must be set to `true`.
 Please read [Message-Content-Privileged-Intent-FAQ](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ) if you want to use this.
 Use with caution, as this will trigger the bot on every message that the bot is able to read.

 ## Contributing 🤝